What is Possession of Drug Paraphernalia in Texas?

 Table of Contents:

-A drug paraphernalia ticket in Texas is a Class C citation.
-It is only punishable by up to a $500 fine.
-You cannot go to jail as punishment for mere possession of drug paraphernalia ticket in Texas.
+Possession of Drug Paraphernalia in Texas is a Class C citation, punishable by up to a $500 fine.
+You cannot go to jail as punishment for mere possession of drug paraphernalia in Texas.
 Delivery of drug paraphernalia is generally a Class A misdemeanor, while delivery of drug paraphernalia to someone under the age of 18 is a State Jail Felony.

 Does this mean you should go ahead and plead guilty and pay your fine?
 In many cases, the answer is, “no.” If you pay the fine and plead guilty you will be accepting a conviction on your record.